 NOTE: If you are a recipient who may receive many transcripts from Parchment you can create an account with them to simplify the receipt of transcripts.

-Q: Can I forward the e-transcript to someone else?
+Q: Can I forward the Electronic Transcript to someone else?
 A: The transcript will not be certified as valid for anyone other than the original recipient.
 Also, note US law states only the owner of the record can authorize transfer of the transcript, so forwarding the transcript may not be legal.